rust-lang/const-eval/const-generic-const-fn-bounds.md

 }
 ```

-Unfortunately, with the given syntax in this RFC, one can now only call the `new` method if `T` has
+Unfortunately, with the given syntax in this RFC, one can now only call the `new` function in a const
+context if `T` has
 an `impl const Trait for T { ... }`.
 Thus an opt-out similar to `?Sized` can be used:

 ```rust